 The Utah State Chaplain shall hold the same position in the Utah State Council as does the Supreme Chaplain in the Supreme Council.

-He shall be appointed by the State Officers with the approval of the Bishop of Salt Lake City.
+The Utah State Officers shall appoint the Utah State Chaplain with the approval by Bishop for the Diocese of Salt Lake City.

-He shall arrange for the celebration of Mass during the Annual Meeting of the Utah State Council.
+The Utah State Chaplain shall arrange for the celebration of Mass during the Annual Meeting of the Utah State Council.

 Section 4 – State Deputy Duties: